-Team building is actually a long term process that focuses on behaviors and their effect on workplace functioning.
-It helps people learn how to work with each other and respect each others devotion.
+Team building is actually a long-term process that focuses on behaviors and their effect on workplace functioning.
+It helps teams come together to achieve a common goal.

-On the other hand, team bonding deals with fun activities that are intended to connect workers outside of work on a more personal or deeper level.
-It is usually a one-time activity that provides relaxation to the employees from workplace stress.
-It promotes collaboration and teamwork, and also helps people see each other in a different perspective.
+On the other hand, team bonding deals with fun activities that are intended to connect people on a more personal or deeper level.
+It is usually a one-time activity that provides relaxation to employees from workplace stress.

 What are some good team bonding ideas and activities?

 Some good ideas and activities include icebreakers, get-to-know-each-other games, Community Services, etc.

 How can I promote trust within my team?